cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 WantedBy=multi-user.target
 ```

 The config key `--initial-cluster` is just the initial cluster.
-You can easily add more nodes in the future without modifying this value.
+You can quickly add more nodes in the future without modifying this value.

 Enable startup and run etcd on each server: